| ResumeNorman Allan Harris, Ph.D.

 of radar fields from various surfaces were used in development programs

-- Dr. Harris then became Principal Scientist at McDonnell-Douglas where
+both for aircraft and ships at sea.
+Dr. Harris then became Principal Scientist at McDonnell-Douglas where

 he had responsibility for the research and development activities of

-- He was then selected to become a member of the Delphi Committee, which
+four thousand scientists and engineers.
+He was then selected to become a member of the Delphi Committee, which

 determined long-range weapons development and reported directly to the